-The Tenth Series Bonds are being issued by the City to provide funds, together with other available moneys, for any or all of the following purposes: (i) the refunding or redeeming of all or any portion of the outstanding City of Philadelphia, Pennsylvania, Gas Works Revenue Bonds, First Series A, First Series C, Second Series and Third Series (1998 General Ordinance) (the "Refunded Bonds"); (iii) paying the costs of issuing the Tenth Series Bonds, the costs of insuring certain maturities thereof and making any required deposits to the Sinking Fund Reserve; and (iv) paying any other Project Costs (as defined in the Act).
+The Eighth Series Bonds are being issued by the City to provide funds for any or all of the following purposes: (i) redeeming all or any portion of the outstanding City of Philadelphia, Pennsylvania, Gas Works Revenue Bonds, Sixth Series (1998 Ordinance), upon such terms and in such amounts as shall be determined by the Director of Finance (the "Sixth Series Bonds"); (ii) providing the funds in order to make a payment (the "Termination Payment") to terminate, in whole or in part, the Qualified Swap (the "Sixth Series Swap") entered into with respect to the Sixth Series Bonds pursuant to a Qualified Swap Agreement (the "Sixth Series Swap Agreement"); and (iii) paying the costs of issuing the Eighth Series Bonds and any required deposits to the Sinking Fund Reserve.

-The Tenth Series Bonds, together with all Senior Bonds presently Outstanding under the 1998 General Ordinance and any parity obligations hereafter issued under the 1998 General Ordinance (collectively, the "1998 Ordinance Senior Bonds"), are equally and ratably payable solely from and secured solely by a lien on and security interest in all Gas Works Revenues, all accounts, contract rights and general intangibles representing Gas Works Revenues and amounts in the Sinking Fund, including the Sinking Fund Reserve, established under the 1998 General Ordinance.
+The Eighth Series B Bonds, together with all Senior Bonds presently Outstanding under the 1998 General Ordinance and any parity obligations hereafter issued under the 1998 General Ordinance (collectively, "1998 Ordinance Senior Bonds"), are equally and ratably payable solely from and secured solely by a lien on and security interest in, all Gas Works Revenues, all accounts, contract rights and general intangibles representing Gas Works Revenues and all funds and accounts established under the 1998 General Ordinance.
 Pursuant to the 1998 General Ordinance, all 1998 Ordinance Senior Bonds are subordinate in right of payment and security to bonds issued under the City's General Gas Works Revenue Bond Ordinance of 1975.

-As Co-Bond Counsel, we have examined: (a) the relevant provisions of the Constitution of the Commonwealth; (b) the Act; (c) the 1998 General Ordinance; (d) the Eleventh Supplemental Ordinance; (e) the Bond Authorization; and (f) certain statements, certifications, affidavits and other documents and matters of law as we have deemed necessary to enable us to render the opinion set forth below, including, without limitation, a certification of officials of the City and of the Gas Works having responsibility for issuing the Tenth Series Bonds ("Tax Compliance Certificate"), intended to satisfy certain provisions of the Internal Revenue Code of 1986, as amended ("Code"), and applicable Treasury Regulations, and the other documents and instruments listed on the Index of Closing Documents filed with U.S. Bank National Association, as Fiscal Agent, on the date of delivery of the Tenth Series Bonds.
-We have also examined a fully executed and authenticated Tenth Series Bond.
+As Co-Bond Counsel, we have examined: (a) the relevant provisions of the Constitution of the Commonwealth; (b) the Act; (c) the 1998 General Ordinance; (d) the Ninth Supplemental Ordinance; (e) the Bond Authorization; and (f) certain statements, certifications, affidavits and other documents and matters of law as we have deemed necessary to enable us to render the opinion set forth below, including, without limitation, a certification of officials of the City and of the Philadelphia Gas Works ("PGW") having responsibility for issuing the Eighth Series B Bonds ("Tax Compliance Certificate"), intended to satisfy certain provisions of the Internal Revenue Code of 1986, as amended ("Code"), and applicable Treasury Regulations, and the other documents and instruments listed on the Closing Index filed with U.S. Bank National Association, as Fiscal Agent, on the date of delivery of the Eighth Series B Bonds.
+We have also examined a fully executed and authenticated Eighth Series B Bond.